caraweisman/abSENSE/README.md

 __python abSENSE_plot.py --distfile Fungi_Data/Fungi_Distances --scorefile Fungi_Data/Fungi_Bitscores --gene NP_116682.3__

-The same results as above will be computed, but here they will be output to the terminal, after which the visualiation will be shown.
+The same results as above will be computed, but now they will be output to the terminal, and then the visualiation will be shown.

 ## __2. ADVANCED OPTIONS__

-You can specify advanced options with additional command line options.
+You can specify advanced options with the additional command line options.
 You can view them all by typing

 __python abSENSE_run.py --help__

 They are:

 __--out__: The prefix of the directory to which your results will be output.
-If not specified, defaults to the time at which you ran the analysis (to avoid overwriting of results).
+Default is the time at which you ran the analysis (to avoid overwriting of results).

 __--Eval__: The E-value threshold to be used (above this value, homologs will be considered undetected).
-If not specified, the default value of 0.001 (fairly permissive) will be used.
+Default is 0.001 (fairly permissive).

-__--genelenfile__: Allows you to provide a file containing the lengths (in aa) of all genes in the bitscore file to be analyzed. abSENSE predicts a bitscore, which is then converted to an E-value to determine detectability; this conversation technically requires knowledge of both the size of the database in which the search occurs (see below) and the length of the gene being searched.
+__--genelenfile__: Allows you to specify a file containing the lengths (in aa) of all genes in the bitscore file to be analyzed.
+Default is 400 amino acids (~average protein size in many species) for all proteins.

+abSENSE predicts a bitscore, which is then converted to an E-value to determine detectability; this conversation technically requires knowledge of both the size of the database in which the search occurs (see below) and the length of the gene being searched.
 Because the conversion between these values and E-value is logarithmic, though, only fairly large changes in these values substantially affect results.
-The default value is 400 amino acids (~average protein size in many species).

 Examples of such files containing the lengths of all S. cerevisiae and D. melanogaster genes can be found in Fungi\_Data/S\_cer\_Protein\_Lengths and Insect\_Data/D\_mel\_Protein\_Lengths.
 The format required is described more below.

-__--dblenfile__: Allows you to provide a file containing the sizes (in aa) of the database in which the homology search for each of your N species is performed. abSENSE predicts a bitscore, which is then converted to an E-value to determine detectability; this conversation technically requires knowledge of both the size of the database in which the search occurs and the length of the gene being searched (see above).
+__--dblenfile__: Allows you to specify a file containing the sizes (in aa) of the database in which the homology search for each of your N species is performed.
+Default is 400 amino acids * 20,000 amino acids / gene = 8,000,000 amimo acids (~average protein and proteome size in many species) for all species.

+abSENSE predicts a bitscore, which is then converted to an E-value to determine detectability; this conversation technically requires knowledge of both the size of the database in which the search occurs and the length of the gene being searched (see above).
 Because the conversion between these values and E-value is logarithmic, though, only fairly large changes in these values substantially affect results.
-The default value is 400 amino acids * 20,000 amino acids / gene = 8,000,000 amimo acids (~average protein and proteome size in many species)..

 Examples containing the lengths of all S. cerevisiae and D. melanogaster genes can be found in Fungi\_Data/Fungi_Database_Lengths and Insect\_Data/Insect\_Database\_Lengths.
 The format required is described more below.

 __--predall__: Default is False.
-When True, Causes abSENSE to predict bitscores, confidence intervals, and probability of being undetected not only in species in which homologs are actually undetected, but also for species in which homologs are detected.
+When True, Causes abSENSE to calculate the probability of homologs being undetected, the expected bitscores, and 99\% confidence intervals not only in species in which homologs were actually undetected, but also for species in which homologs have been found.
 This is obviously not the main use case, and is especially uninformative when those homologs and their bitscores have been used in the prediction itself (see below).
 May potentially be useful to see if a homolog in one species, although detected, seems to be behaving anomalously compared to those in other species (eg due to rate acceleration).

 __--includeonly__: Allows you to restrict the species whose bitscores are used in predicting bitscores in other species.
 Mainly useful to do control-type analyses, such as Figure 5 in (PAPER CITATION), to show that predictions made from only a subset of the data are nonetheless reliable.
 If not specified, abSENSE uses all available bitscores in the prediction.